yunkundev/Journey/readme.md

 Hello, this is a mobile game project done by Team Journey made up of Zhantong shang, Hailin Yin, Yanan Xie, Nan Wang and Yunkun Guo.

-Enjoy the fun of the game, enjoy this journey.
+Enjoy the fun of the game, enjoy this journey!